Negative Side Effects of Meditation:

 When practiced daily for a limited period of time, meditation is considered to be safe for healthy people.
 Dr. Herbert Benson, a cardiologist who founded the Relaxation Response, studied meditation for many years and stated that he had seen no unfavorable side effects when people practiced (breath and counting meditation) 20-30 minutes two times a day.

-It is difficult to evaluate in advance who will or will not suffer these side effects, since those factors might often have drawn the person to learn to meditation in the first place.
+It is difficult to evaluate in advance who will or will not suffer these side effects, since those factors might often have drawn the person to learn to meditate in the first place.
 However, if a disturbance presents itself, it is not your job to diagnose or treat these students.
 Unless you have a counseling degree, it is above your level of training and expertise!
-Tell the student to cease their daily meditations, find a trustworthy therapist in your area that you can call on for an objective opinion as to your next steps.
-Ideally, refer your student to a mental health care professional so they can to find the help they need to deal with their trauma.
+Tell the student to cease their daily meditations, find a trustworthy therapist in their area whom they can call on for an objective opinion as to their next steps.
+Ideally, you can refer your student to a mental health care professional so they can to find the help they need to deal with their trauma.
 Find a professional therapist here.

 - KUTZ, I., BURYSENKO, J.K. & BENSON, H. (1985a); KUTZ, I., LESERMAN, J., DORRINGTON, C., MORRISON, C.H., BORYSENKO, J. & BENSON, H. (1985b).
 Meditation as an adjunct to psychotherapy, an outcome study, Psychotherapy Psychosomatics, 43, pp. 209-218) Meditation and psychotherapy: a rationale for the integration of dynamic psychotherapy, the relaxation response and mindfulness meditation, American Journal of Psychiatry, 142, pp. 1-8) described some meditation side-effects: sobbing and release of hidden memories and themes from the past: incest, rejection, and abandonment.